poletaevvlad/CubeLang/docs/indexing.md

 # Indexing

-cubelang allows users to access the colors of cube stickers.
+CubeLang allows users to access the colors of cube stickers.
 The syntax is similar to accessing the element of the list but two indices are used: a 0-based index of a row and a 0-based index of a column:

 ![](./diagrams/out/color_indexing.svg)